-It is expected that the students would get an exposure to various branches of Biology in a more contextual and friendly manner as they study the various units.
+It is expected that the students would get an exposure to various branches of Biology in the syllabus in a more contextual and friendly manner as they study its various units.

-CLASS XII (2017-18) (THEORY)
+CLASS XII (2018-19) (THEORY)

 Time: 3 Hours Max.
 Marks: 70